iplustsolution/next-rust/README.md

 That file is the whole route.
 There's no router to register it with and no config to update.
 Save it, and `next-rust dev` serves it at `/`.

-> **Early days.** This is version 0.1.
-It works: the examples run, the tests
+> **Early days.** Next Rust is pre-1.0 (0.0.x releases).
+It works: the
-> pass, and a fresh project builds into a deployable server.
-But APIs will
+> examples run, the tests pass, and a fresh project builds into a single
-> still move before 1.0, and some pieces are missing.
-The honest list lives in
+> deployable binary.
+But APIs will still move before 1.0, and some pieces are
+> missing.
+The honest list is the "Status & roadmap" page of the
-> [docs/status.md](docs/status.md).
+> [documentation](#documentation).
 If something you need is on it, that's a
 > great place to start contributing.

 ## The idea